 Update 2: Here is a complete guide on how to block a phone number on iPhone.

 Activate Silent mode for specific contacts

-There are times when a pesky friend or a relative continuously call you and you’re not comfortable telling them to cut it out.
-Easy way to handle such situations is to activate silent mode only for such contacts.
+There are times when a pesky friend or a relative continuously calls you, and you’re not comfortable telling them to cut it out.
+An easy way to handle such situations is to activate silent mode only for such contacts.
 The trick is to have a silent ringtone assigned to such contacts.
 So, each time they call you, you don’t really get to hear it, and they should eventually get tired of calling you.